daisygunn/grow-restaurant/TESTING.md

 [Food and drinks menus displayed seperately](https://github.com/daisygunn/grow-restaurant/issues/11) / [All items on the menu have a price, description and dietary info](https://github.com/daisygunn/grow-restaurant/issues/12)

-In the navbar there is a `Menus` link which has a dropdown to display the two menu options, `Food` & `Drinks`.
+In the navbar, there is a `Menus` link which has a dropdown to display the two menu options, `Food` & `Drinks`.

 ![](assets/images/user_stories_testing/menus_nav.jpg)